 Compounding is the art and science of creating personalized medicine at doses to meet specific patient needs.
 However, when working with hazardous drugs, residue can enter the body from hand to mouth, through eyes, by breathing dust, or directly through the skin.
 Because the adverse effects of HDs can be chronic, severe, and cumulative, occupational exposure to even very low concentrations over an extended period of time can lead to very serious health conditions.

 Collecting and analyzing air samples to assess concentrations of airborne drugs is important.
 To verify whether there is a hazardous drug present in the air or as residue on surfaces, samples must be collected and shipped to a lab for analysis.

 Surface sampling is a universal method used to assess the presence of hazardous drug residue on a surface.
 A surface sample is collected by swabbing the most commonly used or high risk surfaces in pharmacies and hospitals.
 This could include counters on which drugs are handled or dispensed, floors, IV poles, administration chairs, bathroom fixtures or any other surface in the compounding or administration suites.

 Only specific labs have the technology and expertise to perform this type of analysis.
 These labs are typically accredited by the American Industrial Hygiene Association (AIHA).
 An accredited lab with the corresponding technology and analytical methods can analyze your samples and provide data to support your USP <800> regulatory compliance program.

 What You Can Do to Assess and Minimize Exposure

 As the name implies, ChemoAlert is more tailored to detecting the presence of cancer drugs; however, Bureau Veritas has methods to test for over 1,000 drugs individually.
-Our residue testing lab is AIHA accredited and has tested drug residue for renowned hospitals, infusion centers and pharmacies across the globe.
+Our AIHA accredited lab has tested drug residue samples for renowned hospitals, infusion centers and pharmacies across the globe.